 - >> Information For <<

-Human dimensions of global environmental change, sustainability science, conservation social science, rural geography, U.S. West
+Human dimensions of climate change, biodiversity conservation, sustainability science, conservation social science, rural geography, U.S. West

 My research focuses on agricultural landscape change, rural sustainability, and land and water conservation from a social-ecological systems perspective.
 I am especially interested in how laws and institutions evolve to reflect changing geographies and under what conditions they can facilitate transformation in practical, political, and personal spheres.
 My work reflects a belief that collaborative and interdisciplinary solutions to conservation challenges involving all affected stakeholders are likely to be more durable and equitable than ones that are top-down or purely technical.
 Most of my projects take place on rural, agricultural, working landscapes involving both public and private lands in the U.S. West, and they all deal with various aspects of environmental governance – the processes of decision-making involved in the control and management of the environment and natural resources.

 GEOG 240 - Human Dimensions of Climate Change

 GEOG 450/550 - Land Use in the American West